kurta9999/CustomKeyboard/README.md

 8. **DirectoryBackup** - Setup backups in configuration or in settings.ini manually and those will appear in tray menu of this application.
 Click on them, and backing up files will start.
 Supports ignore list & SHA-256 checksum for backed up files for more secure backups.

-10. **wxWidget's GUI editor** - Oversimplified GUI editor which sometimes can be useful beside [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder "wxFormBuilder's Homepage").
-GUI items are movable & resizable - directly without sizers.
-C++ code generation also implemented, current workspace can be saved & loaded to/from XML file.

-11. **MTA -> SA-MP MapConverter** - If you worry that some webpages will stole your maps during conversion, you can safely use this tool.
-Even if you don't trust me, you can check the source code and rebuild this project yourself.

-12. **LinkCreator** - Select desired files from File Explorer and click the mark key (key down on second keyboard by default) and files (directories too) will be marked for link creation.
-Go to target directory where you want to place the links for marked files, press symlink key (KEY UP) by default for symlink or hardlink key (KEY RIGHT) by default for hardlinks.
-That's all, symlink or hardlink is created from marked files in target directory.

-13. **CryptoPrice** - Fetching ETH & BTC buy/sell price from coinbase.com and printing it on main panel - disabled by default.
+9. **CryptoPrice** - Fetching ETH & BTC buy/sell price from coinbase.com and printing it on main panel - disabled by default.
 Can be enabled by setting CryptoPriceUpdate period other than zero in settings.ini

 ## Libraries
 - [lodepng](https://lodev.org/lodepng/ "lodepng's Homepage")